Momentum ITSMA makes new acquisition to meet growing demand for go-to-market expertise.

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerZurückhaltung vor Fed-Zinsentscheid: ATX und DAX drehen ins Minus -- Wall Street leichter -- Anleger in Asien zeigten sich zurückhaltend
+Börse aktuell - Live TickerZurückhaltung vor Fed-Zinsentscheid: ATX schließt im Plus -- DAX letztlich leichter -- Wall Street dreht nach US-Zinsentscheid ins Plus -- Anleger in Asien zeigten sich zurückhaltend

-Der heimische und der deutsche Aktienmarkt können ihre frühen Gewinne nicht halten und drehen leicht ins Minus.
-Der US-Aktienmarkt tendiert zur Mitte der Woche tiefer.
+Der heimische Aktienmarkt schloss einen volatilen Handel doch noch im Plus ab.
+Der DAX ging dagegen tiefer aus dem Handel.
+Der US-Aktienmarkt kann nach der Verkündung des Fed-Zinsentscheid am Abend ins Plus drehen.
 An Chinas Börsen ging es am Mittwoch erneut bergauf, in Tokio hingegen waren leichte Verluste zu verzeichnen.